 - A stop at the Cliff House is a perfect way to wind down a day exploring Sutro Baths and the Sutro Historic District and hiking the trails of Lands End.

-- In addition to checking out its excellent dining establishments, be sure to take a peek at the Camera Obscura.
+- Be sure to take a peek at the Camera Obscura.

 First Cliff House

 Between the 1860s and 1880s, the Cliff House was an exclusive resort, patronized by only San Francisco’s most elite families.
 Later years attracted a less-rarified clientele, one more interested in gambling and debauchery than fine cuisine.